Don Cheadle: 1993–2001: Rise to prominence

+2002–2009: Established actor

 Cheadle appeared in NFL commercials promoting the Super Bowl from 2002 to 2005.
 He so regularly appeared for the NFL in its Super Bowl advertising that in 2006, in a drive to get fans to submit their own advertising ideas, the NFL sought his permission to reference his previous commercials to portray themselves as having no new ideas: "he quickly signed off on the idea and found it funny."
 Abe Sutton (along with Etan Bednarsh), one of the finalists in this NFL contest, played on this commercial by proposing an ad in which every player on a football team is Don Cheadle.

 In 2005, Cheadle was nominated for the Academy Award for Best Actor for his portrayal of Paul Rusesabagina in the film Hotel Rwanda.
 He also starred in and co-produced Crash, which won the 2006 Academy Award for Best Picture.
 For his performance in Crash, Cheadle was nominated for the BAFTA and Screen Actors Guild awards for Best Supporting Actor.
 He played the main character in the movie Traitor.

 In March 2007, Cheadle starred with comedian Adam Sandler in Mike Binder's Reign Over Me, a comedy-drama about a man who has slipped away from reality after the death of his wife and three daughters on 9/11.
 The film was a box office flop, earning a domestic gross of $22.2 million.
 Cheadle later starred in the 2009 DreamWorks Pictures film Hotel for Dogs.
 Cheadle was to make his directorial debut with the adaptation of Elmore Leonard's Tishomingo Blues, but in July 2007, he stated, "'Tishomingo' is dead..."

 In 2009, Cheadle and Boondocks creator Aaron McGruder worked on a potential comedy show on NBC.
 The "project revolve[d] around mismatched brothers who reunite to open a private security company."
 Cheadle and McGruder were slated to serve as executive producers, while McGruder was expected to write the script.

-Also in 2009, Cheadle performed in The People Speak, a documentary feature film that uses dramatic and musical performances of the letters, diaries, and speeches of everyday Americans, based on historian Howard Zinn's A People's History of the United States and its companion volume Voices of a People’s History of the United States.
+Also in 2009, Cheadle performed in The People Speak, a documentary feature film that uses dramatic and musical performances of the letters, diaries, and speeches of everyday Americans, based on historian Howard Zinn's A People's History of the United States and its companion volume Voices of a People's History of the United States.